Electronic-vibrational dynamics and coherence in x-ray transient absorption of N2+ induced by strong-field ionization: Abstract

 \section{Abstract}

-The coupled electronic-vibrational dynamics of nitrogen ions induced by strong-field ionization is investigated theoretically to corroborate the recent transient X-ray K-edge absorption experiment [PRL 129, 123002 (2022)], where the population distribution of three electronic states in air lasing of N$_2^+$ was determined for the first time.
-By extending the ionization-coupling model to include the transient absorption, we successfully reproduce the time-resolved X-ray absorption spectra of nitrogen ions observed in the experiment.
-By identifying the contributions from different electronic states, the study provides different interpretation revealing the significant role of excited state $A^2\Pi_u$ arising from the strong coupling between vibrational states in strong laser fields.
-It indicates that the electronic population inversion occurs at least for certain alignment of nitrogen molecules.
-The theory helps uncovering new features of absorption from forbidden transitions during ionization and confirming that the vibration coherence at each electronic channel induces the modulation of absorbance after strong field ionization.
-A new scheme is proposed to determine the population transfer at different probing geometry to avoid the spectral overlap.
-This work offers valuable insights into the intricate interplay between electronic and vibrational dynamics and helps to resolve the debate on nitrogen air lasing.
+Attosecond transient absorption spectroscopy (ATAS) is becoming an indispensable and powerful tool in the emerging field of attochemistry, while the interpretation of measurements often requires full considerations of the coupling among various freedoms of motion.
+Here we develop the ionization-coupling model to incorporate the transient absorption and explore the coupled electronic-vibrational dynamics of nitrogen ions induced by strong-field ionization (SFI), which has been investigated in the recent transient x-ray K-edge absorption experiment [PRL 129, 123002 (2022)].
+It is found the coherent vibrational wave packet on the involved electronic state is created with broad distribution of vibrational levels which leads to the spectral overlap on the K-edge absorption.
+By identifying the contributions of each electronic state, the study provides a different interpretation revealing the significant role of the excited state $A^2\Pi_u$ arising from the electronic-vibrational coupling in strong laser fields.
+We uncover new features of absorption from forbidden transitions during the laser pulse and confirm the vibronic coherence induced modulations of absorbance after SFI.
+A new scheme is proposed to avoid the spectral overlap and determine the population among the states which is crucial to resolve the debate on nitrogen air lasing.
+The work lays down the framework to research the ionic coherence in ATAS and offers valuable insights into the intricate interplay between electronic and vibrational dynamics.